Contextualizing Meta-Learning via Learning to Decompose: Learning Contextualized Meta-Model

 \subsection{Meta Disambiguation}

-Eq.~\ref{eq:stage1} utilizes $\kappa^c_\x\kappa^c_{\x_i}$ to reveal the proportion whether to consider concept $c$ when comparing $\x$ and $\x_i$.
+Eq.~\ref{eq:mmap} utilizes $\kappa^c_\x\kappa^c_{\p_y}$ to reveal the proportion whether to consider attribute $c$ when comparing $\x$ and $\p_y$.
 It makes an independent assumption to simplify the computation, neglecting their joint relevance.
-As in Fig.~\ref{fig:semantics}, single or multiple concepts may exist in a task, and how to annotate instances may vary across tasks.
-To this end, we propose to meta-learn a disambiguation module to infer related concepts and aggregate the influence of latent concepts for both SCT and MCT (illustrated in Fig.~\ref{fig:method}).
+As in Fig.~\ref{fig:semantics}, single or multiple attributes may exist in a task, and how to annotate instances may vary across tasks.
+To this end, we propose to meta-learn a disambiguation module to automatically infer related attributes and aggregate the influence of latent attributes for both SAT and MAT (illustrated in Fig.~\ref{fig:method}).

-\textbf{Concept identification for SCT.} Since there is only one concept per task, the latent concept could be inferred by the relationship of all examples in the support set.
-We extract triplets $\{\tau=(\x_i, \x_j, \x_l)\}$ from $NK$ instances in $\mathcal{S}$.
-In a triplet, the target neighbor $\x_j$ is similar to $\x_i$ with the same class, while the impostor $\x_l$ is dissimilar to $\x_i$ (usually $\x_l$ and $\x_i$ have different labels).
-The in-task comparisons reveal not only the similarity and dissimilarity between instances, but also the quality of a local embedding. {\name} applies the semi-hard negative policy~\cite{Schroff2015Facenet} to obtain triplets from $\mathcal{S}$ based on $\phi$ of the current optimization stage, and then aggregates their influences with mapping $\upsilon$: { }$\mathbf{S}(\cdot)$ is the softmax operator, thus $\upsilon(\mathcal{S})$ outputs the probability to choose each of the $C$ concepts.
+\textbf{Attribute identification for SAT.} Since there is only one attribute per task, the latent attribute could be inferred by the relationship of all examples in the support set.
+We extract triplets $\mathcal{T}=\{(\x_i, \x_j, \x_l)\}$ from $NK$ instances in $\mathcal{S}$.
+In a triplet, the target neighbor $\x_j$ is similar to $\x_i$ with the same class, while the impostor $\x_l$ is dissimilar to $\x_i$ (usually $\x_l$ and $\x_i$ have different labels).\footnote{We augment the support set instances to generate target neighbors when $K=1$.} The in-task comparisons reveal not only the similarity and dissimilarity between instances but also the quality of a local embedding.
+If a local embedding fits a certain attribute, the similar and dissimilar pairs in the triplet are more obvious than those with other local embeddings.
+In other words, we can infer the proper latent attribute behind the triplets given the comparison results.

+{\name} applies the semi-hard negative policy~\cite{Schroff2015Facenet} to obtain triplets from $\mathcal{S}$ based on $\phi$ of the current optimization stage, and then {\em aggregates} their influences with mapping $\upsilon$:

+$\mathbf{S}(\cdot)$ is the softmax operator, thus $\upsilon(\mathcal{S})$ outputs the probability to choose each of the $C$ attributes.
 For the triplets sampled from $\mathcal{S}$, embeddings of three elements in the triplets are concatenated, and a fully connected layer with ReLU activation is applied as the transformation.
-The similarity and dissimilarity among triplets help to infer the specific semantic, \eg, if ``red boots'' is similar to ``red sandals'' while dissimilar to ``yellow boots'', then the concept should be ``color''.
-We augment the support set instances to generate target neighbors when $K=1$.
-The summation in Eq.~\ref{eq:sct} ensures the task probability will not be influenced by the order of those triplets~\cite{Zaheer2017Deep}.
-Thus, we infer the context specification from $\mathcal{S}$, which further directs how a particular concept matters when we predict over $\mathcal{Q}$.